Visit me on Facebook: JeanMGrantAuthor

 Who am I?
 It depends on the day, or who asks, or what I’m doing.
 My background is in science – biology, marine biology, microbiology, and immunology to be exact.
 My first love was sharks (the Oceanic Whitetip is my fave).
 Then came germs – viruses & bacteria can be pretty interesting predators just as much as those big finned ones.
 After a lot of education and an enlightening first job in the science arena, followed by publication of multiple scientific journal articles, I moved on to the stay-at-home mom gig.
 My boys take every ounce of energy I have some days.
 A few years ago, I took on the role as the director of children’s education at my church, a part-time job I thoroughly enjoy.
 I continue to see the fruit of my labor as young kids blossom into bright middle-schoolers.

 I can now add published author (in the non-science realm) to my CV.
 In 2016, I took the plunge and sent off some work to online magazines geared toward family and travel.
-They (whoever “they” are) say to write what you know, and for this girl that is parenting and travel.
-And coming soon to a store (The Wild Rose Press and Amazon) near you…after 18 years of “practice writing” my first novel, A Hundred Kisses, will be out in spring this year (May 17, 2017).
-Be on the lookout - checkout my bookshelf page or magazine page for upcoming releases in books and magazines.
+They (whoever “they” are) say to write what you know, and for this writer that is parenting and travel.
+After 18 years of “practice writing” my first novel, A Hundred Kisses, released this year (May 17, 2017).
+Checkout my bookshelf page or magazine page for upcoming releases in books and magazines.

 I love writing…from non-fiction pieces, to stories with journeying protagonists (be it medieval Scotland, time traveling, or a post-cataclysmic event world)…to just about anything that stirs my imagination.
 That aspiring 12-year-old girl, who penned a mediocre story about a girl named “Summer” (sorry, folks, that one has not made it to bookshelves), lives on in this thirty-something mom.